sgjava/opencvmem/README.md

 ![OpenCVRelease Locks](images/OpenCVFree_locks2.png)

 Using 100 million Mats we can see that there are no lock contentions!
-It only took 6.9 seconds using free() to process versus 12.37 seconds using finalize().
+It only took 6.9 minutes using free() to process versus 12.37 minutes using finalize().
 Hopefully you will see I am not making a big deal out of nothing by looking at the evidence.